ORGULLO LATINO

 Latina to Latina was founded in 2017 by journalist Juleyka Lantigua, and a new episode is shared every week.

-For the show, host and journalist Alicia Menendez interviews powerful Latinas about their successes, failures and personal takes on everything from raising a family to shattering a glass ceiling.
+Host and journalist Alicia Menendez interviews powerful Latinas about their successes, failures and personal takes on everything from raising a family to shattering the glass ceiling.

 Or as the show puts it, "Making it, faking it, and everything in between".